+The first incident of death due to sepsis caused by vaginal mesh complications was reported this week in Canada in what has come to be known as a vaginal mesh scandal.
 The deceased, Christina Brajcic, of Ontario, Canada, is the first vaginal mesh recipient to die as a result of complications caused by the device.
 Brajcic developed an antibiotic-resistant infection which resulted in her body going septic which eventually led to her death.

 (Brajcic, pictured with her two sons)